freeranger/evologger/README.md

 To allow you to read your actual and desired temperatures from your [EvoHome](http://www.honeywelluk.com/products/Systems/Zoned/evohome-Main/) system (and others) and log them to a variety of destinations.

-Destinations include "data stores" such as .csv files or influxdb database for further ingestion by Excel or [grafana](https://grafana.net) respectively, or directly to graphing websites such as [Plot.ly](http://plot.ly.com) and [emoncms](https://emoncms.org)
+Destinations include "data stores" such as .csv files or influxdb database for further ingestion by Excel or [grafana](https://grafana.net) respectively, or directly to graphing websites such as [emoncms](https://emoncms.org)

 ## Getting Started
 1. Clone the entire repo to your preferred location.
 2. Configure the global settings in the `[DEFAULT]` section of `config.ini`
 3. Configure each plugin in `config.ini` according to your needs - see the `README.md` file with each plugin for details on how to configure it.
    All plugins live in the "plugins" folder - you can delete ones you don't want (and remove the relevant `config.ini` section) or add `disabled` to the relevant `config.ini` section to explicitly disable it
 4. run it!
    - Locally
       - `pip3 install -r requirements.txt` to add the required python packages (for all plugins)
       - `python3 evologger.py` to start the application (add -h for help)
    - In Docker
       - See below to run in Docker

 ## Running in Docker
+A Docker image is available that you can download and run `docker pull freeranger/evologger` You will need to map your own configuration file into the container as the built in one is not configured.
+You may also for example map a volume/file for csv output rather than storing in the container volume.

+It is beyond the scope of this document to describe how to use docker but as an example you could do something like this:
+`docker run --rm -it -v $(pwd)/config.docker.ini:/evologger/config.ini freeranger/evologger`

+which will map the file config.docker.ini in the current folder into the running container

-A `Dockerfile` is included so you can run evologger in a Docker container if you wish.
+The `Dockerfile` is included in this repo so you can build and run the container locally if you wish:
 From the source folder:
 1. `docker build -t evologger .`
 2. Run:
    - `docker run --rm -it evologger` (to run in the foregound with coloured output)
    -  `docker run --rm -d evologger` (to run in detached mode)

-It is beyond the scope of this document to describe how to use docker but you could map the `config.ini` file into the container so you just need to restart with a new config, and you can map a volume/file for csv output rather than storing in the container volume.

 **Note** If you are running services in other containers on the same host that you wish to accerss (e.g. Influx) then you need to use `host.docker.internal` in place of the host name or IP you would otherwise use - or you could use a docker compose file and ensure they are in the same docker network